-Before we jump into the explanation of how you can recover the deleted file in SharePoint, let’s quickly set something straight.
+Before we jump into the explanation of how you can recover deleted Sharepoint file, let’s quickly set something straight.

 With SharePoint, as well as with many other Microsoft applications, you can perform recovery on two levels: